Lexus is preparing a more hardcore version of its RC F to target track enthusiasts.

 Common elements include the exposed carbon fiber-reinforced plastic hood, high-downforce rear wing, and carbon-ceramic brake rotors.
-The carbon elements on the concept brought weight down by as much as 800 pounds, though we don't expect that level of savings on the production model.
+The carbon elements on the concept, coupled with a stripped-out interior, brought weight down by as much as 800 pounds, though we don't expect that level of savings on the production model.

 Other upgrades on the RC F GT concept likely to make it over to the production model should include adjustable suspension and less restrictive traction and stability control systems.